[rt_reading_time label=”Reading Time:” postfix=”minutes”]

 2. Start Bedtime Before Your Head Hits the Pillow

 A standard routine or ritual for the time leading up to bedtime each night is another way you can help your body and mind to settle into a sleep-ready rhythm.
-You could read a good book, listen to calming music or simple take a relaxing shower.
-Whatever the case, find an activity that is stress-free and relaxing to you and then be consistent with it each night.
+You could read a good book, listen to calming music or simply take a relaxing shower.
+Whatever the case, find an activity that is stress-free and relaxing for you, and then be consistent with it each night.

 3. Consider Cognitive Behavioral Therapy

 Your sleep problems could be caused by underlying behaviors or thoughts that prevent you from getting the rest you need.
 Behavioral therapy for insomnia is about identifying detrimental factors like these and then treating them with a structured program, typically administered by a sleep therapist.
-This may involve keeping a sleep journal, sleep restriction, relaxation practice or other activities.
+This may involve keeping a sleep journal, sleep restriction, relaxation practice, or other continuing care activities.

 Make Better Sleep Part of Your Relapse Prevention Plan